 Despite the aforementioned benefits, a single wall kitchen is not free from flaws.
 Consider the following aspects before embarking on a single wall kitchen adventure.

-Limited Appeal: Even as open kitchen is growing in trends among homeowners, single wall kitchen layout may not have many takers.
-Rather, it’s looked upon as a saviour when there’s limited space for your kitchen design.
+Limited Appeal: Even as the open kitchen is growing in trends among homeowners, single wall kitchen layout may not have many takers.
+Rather, it’s looked upon as a savior when there’s limited space for your kitchen design.
 Needless to say, it doesn’t have much universal appeal.

 Potential Resale Value: Apart from pursuing a better lifestyle, most homeowners spend big on their kitchen remodeling in order to boost the resale value of their home.

-If the Houzz Kitchen Study, 2018 is any indication, more and more homeowners are now splurging generously on kitchen renovation.
-According to the NAHB (National Association of Home Builders) homeowners can increase their home’s resale value by virtue of exceptional kitchen design.
+If the Houzz Kitchen Study, 2018 is any indication, more and more homeowners are now splurging generously on a kitchen renovation.
+According to the NAHB (National Association of Home Builders), homeowners can increase their home’s resale value by virtue of exceptional kitchen design.

 Therefore, homes with minimal kitchen layout (such as the single wall kitchen layout) may not help your property appear lucrative to potential buyers.

-Scanty Counter Space: When you’re operating on an eight-feet long counters, with even less counter space to work with, it’s likely to hamper your workflow.
-While a single wall kitchen does save you money on countertops, it great affects the cooking process and increasingly leads to kitchen clutter.
-You might go for a single wall kitchen layout with island as an alternative but that won’t solve the space problem completely.
+Scanty Counter Space: When you’re operating on an eight-feet long counter, with even less counter space to work with, it’s likely to hamper your workflow.
+While a single wall kitchen does save you money on countertops, it greatly affects the cooking process and increasingly leads to kitchen clutter.
+You might go for a single wall kitchen layout with the island as an alternative but that won’t solve the space problem completely.

 So Who is it for?

-A single wall kitchen layout is for those who spends very little time in kitchen and eats out mostly.
-If you’re someone who is a full-time chef and spends a great deal of time in kitchen, you might want to explore other kitchen layouts that offer ample work space.
+A single wall kitchen layout is for those who spend very little time in the kitchen and eats out mostly.
+If you’re someone who is a full-time chef and spends a great deal of time in the kitchen, you might want to explore other kitchen layouts that offer ample workspace.
 In such a situation, a regular kitchen layout is what you need.